hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/private-data-objects.md

     <table>
         <tr>
             <td>
-                PR <a href="https://github.com/hyperledger-labs/private-data-objects/pull/396" class=".btn">#396</a>
+                PR <a href="https://github.com/hyperledger-labs/private-data-objects/pull/398" class=".btn">#398</a>
             </td>
             <td>
                 <b>
-                    consolidate hash and hmac functions & export them to wawaka contracts
+                    Renaming sawtooth-pdo.sgx.yaml to pdo.sgx.yaml
                 </b>
             </td>
         </tr>
         <tr>
             <td>
-                <span class="chip">enhancement</span>

             </td>
             <td>
-                We started the day with three duplicate implementations of the hash functions in the common crypto library.
-This removes all but the one in the "correct" place (hash.cpp).

-Adds hash and hmac functions for sha512.

-Makes the suite of hash and hmac functions available to wawaka contracts.
+                This PR renames sawtooth-pdo.sgx.yaml to pdo.sgx.yaml  so that the same file as can be used to mount sgx drivers when PDO is run in HW mode with CCF TP.
+Usage will come in the next PR

+Signed-off-by: Prakash Narayana Moorthy <prakash.narayana.moorthy@intel.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-01-27 18:27:39 +0000 UTC
+        Created At 2023-02-08 17:26:56 +0000 UTC
     </div>
 </div>